opsobot/yeah-hand-obsolete/docs/Readme.md

 Our goal is to provide an affordable, high-performance robotic hand under 2000 EUR, open to community contributions and continuous improvement.

 This project hardware is released under the CERN Open Hardware License (OHL-S), ensuring the design remains open-source and preventing patent claims on its core innovations.
+The firmware is released under the MIT License.
-The firware is released under the GPL License (GNU GPL).
+The documentation is released under the CC-BY License.

 Features
 * Fully 3D-printable design using affordable materials.